ChandlerXiandeYang/USL_unification/README.md

 - `Ppu_KDEDPonUSLND`: Calculates Ppu using USL-normalized data.
 - `Ppu_BAKDEDPonUSLND`: Calculates Ppu and its 95% confidence interval using bootstrap.

-### 2.1.2 To Assess a Cleaning Process Overall Ppu with 1 to 3 CQAs from DAR, CAR, and Mic Using CQAWWC Method
+### 2.1.2 To Assess a Cleaning Process Overall Ppu with 1 to 3 CQAs from DAR, CAR, and Mic Using CQAWWC-Method
 - `CQAWWC_KDEDPonUSLND`: Computes CQA-wise worst-case Ppu.
 - `CQAWWC_BAKDEDPonUSLND`: Computes Ppu and 95% CI using bootstrap.

-### 2.1.3 To Assess a Cleaning Process Overall Ppu with 1 to 3 CQAs from DAR, CAR, and Mic Using CQAWP Method
+### 2.1.3 To Assess a Cleaning Process Overall Ppu with 1 to 3 CQAs from DAR, CAR, and Mic Using CQAWP-Method
 - `CQAWP_KDEDPonUSLND`: Computes pooled Ppu across CQAs.
 - `CQAWP_BAKDEDPonUSLND`: Computes pooled Ppu and 95% CI using bootstrap.